ghc/ghc/docs/users_guide/glasgow_exts.rst

 .. ghc-flag:: -fabstract-refinement-hole-fits
-    :shortdesc: *default: off.* Toggles whether refinements where one or more or more of the holes are abstract are reported.
+    :shortdesc: *default: off.* Toggles whether refinements where one or more of the holes are abstract are reported.
     :type: dynamic
     :reverse: -fno-abstract-refinement-hole-fits
     :category: verbosity